0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 :::info Steps to run a non-validator node

-A Non-validator will always sync the latest blocks recieved from the validator node, you can start a non-validator node by running the following command.
+A Non-validator will always sync the latest blocks received from the validator node, you can start a non-validator node by running the following command.

 ````bash
 go run main.go server --data-dir <directory_path> --chain <genesis_filename>  --libp2p <IPAddress:PortNo> --nat <public_or_private_ip>
 ````
-Example you can add **fifth** Non-validator client by executing the following command :
+For example, you can add **fifth** Non-validator client by executing the following command :

 ````bash
 go run main.go server --data-dir ./data-dir --chain genesis.json --libp2p 0.0.0.0:1478 --nat<public_or_private_ip>